cogentcore/core/text/lines/README.md

-# lines
+# lines: manages lines of text

-The lines package manages multi-line monospaced text with a given line width in runes, so that all text wrapping, editing, and navigation logic can be managed purely in text space, allowing rendering and GUI layout to be relatively fast.
+The lines package manages multi-line monospaced text with a given line width in runes, so that all text wrapping, editing, and navigation logic can be managed purely in text space, allowing rendering and GUI layout to be relatively fast. `lines` does not import [core](../../core), and does not directly have any GUI functionality: it is focused purely on the text-level representation, using [rich](../rich) `Text` to represent styled text.

-This is suitable for text editing and terminal applications, among others.
-The text is encoded as runes along with a corresponding [rich.Text] markup representation with syntax highlighting, using either chroma or the [parse](../parse) package where available.
+This package is suitable for text editing and terminal applications, among others.
+The text is encoded as runes along with a corresponding [rich.Text] markup representation with syntax highlighting, using either [chroma](https://github.com/alecthomas/chroma) or the [parse](../parse) package where available.
 A subsequent update will add support for the [gopls](https://pkg.go.dev/golang.org/x/tools/gopls) system and LSP more generally.
 The markup is updated in a separate goroutine for efficiency.

 Everything is protected by an overall `sync.Mutex` and is safe to concurrent access, and thus nothing is exported and all access is through protected accessor functions.
 In general, all unexported methods do NOT lock, and all exported methods do.